Where to Go Dancing in Austin

 Guide to dancing the night away in the Live Music Capital of the World®

 Austin culture blazes with live music, hipsters, graffiti artists and city lights.
 But no matter how hard it tries, the capital city can't escape its Texas-country roots; and what better way to celebrate Texas than a little boot scootin' boogie?
-Check out these locals' favorite honky-tonks:
+Check out these locals' favorite honky-tonks and dance clubs.